JayCarrLTD/Weratedogs/README.md

 WeRateDogs downloaded their Twitter archive which contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017

 # INSALLATION

+This program runs on Jupyter Notebook.
+Installation instructions can be found here: <a href ="https://jupyter.org/install.html">Link,/a>
 The following packages (libraries) need to be installed.
 You can install these packages via conda or pip.

 ``
 pandas
 NumPy